Microsoft-community/Community-website/src/member/index.md

 #### 11. No content related to piracy or illegal activities, including black and grey market sites of any kind.
 This includes linking to unofficial (e.g. untrusted archive sites), paywalled downloads of products (e.g. MSDN) or discussions about legal copies of Windows LTSC outside of #sysadmin.<br><br> {#rule-11}

 #### 12. Do not discuss punishments given to others or yourself outside of Modmail.
-All Modmail communication and audit log details are private and should not be shared or discussed in the server.
-If you have questions or concerns, contact Modmail.<br><br> {#rule-12}
+All Modmail communication and audit log details are private and should not be shared.
+If you have questions or concerns, contact Modmail.
+<br><br> {#rule-12}

 #### 13. Do not attempt to take support or other requests outside of the server as we cannot ensure your or the user's safety from scams, trolling and abuse.
 This includes suggesting the use of DMs or remote assistance tools (such as Quick Assist or TeamViewer).<br><br> {#rule-13}